tygart/fourbar/README.md

 it's neighbor.
 When this condition is satisfied, the app will  rotate the smallest member at a constantly velocity.
 This leads to some interesting mechanical behaviors that are difficult to express from a book or in a lecture setting.
 The app is also not math heavy.
 Rather learning is accomplished through observation and experimentation.
-While the app is aimed more at engineering students, I think others will find it interesting if not peek someones interest in the phsical sciences.
+While the app is aimed more at engineering students, I think others will find it interesting if not peek someones interest in the physical sciences.

-The app itself is themed after the green tinted graphing paper usually used to make technical drawings.
-I like how you can hide most of the widgets and it looks like you are just working on a piece of graph paper.
+The app itself is themed after the green tinted graphing paper that I have used to make technical drawings.
+I like how you can hide most of the widgets, and it looks like you are just working on a piece of graph paper.
 The four-bar sits in a 2D scroll so it can be easily moved to compare the motion to the graphs or get access to the motion controls on the sidebar.
-I made sure it worked in both landscape and portrait for an android tablet, but I don't think it will look that great on smaller devices like phones.
+Length changes are made by holding down and dragging one of the bar end points.
+The app works in both landscape and portrait mode.
+I also made use of the metrics so it should look the same for multiple devices.

-Here are some [imgur screen captures](https://imgur.com/a/0uJLI "Title") running on an android device.
+Here are some [screen captures](https://imgur.com/a/0uJLI "Title") running on an android device.